MedUnes/97/README.md

 <h1 align="center">
-    Notes on book: "97 Things Every Programmer Should Know"<br>
+    Notes on book: "97 Things Every Programmer Should Know" (A.K.A The annotated 97)<br>
 </h1>

 <div align="center">